HappyLogic/Course-EmbddDesignPatterns/README.md

-# Object Oriented Design Patterns for Embedded Applications - A Condensed Course
+# Object Oriented Design Patterns for Embedded Applications

+This repository contains code examples for a condensed course on *Object Oriented Design Patterns for Embedded Applications*.